joomengine/jcb-documentation/040-Adding-Helper-Structures-to-any-JCB-component.md

 [00:06:41](https://www.youtube.com/watch?v=nw9YPu9emws&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h06m41s)

 This is usually what will be used when a component gets shipped .
 Since this will then give the opportunity to link it to an external URL which can be updated and edited without sending an update or an upgrade to the component.
-The help pages can be changed which were linked them.<<<<<<<<<<< This is how JCB is been setup.
-JCB is linking to an external Help Structure but you can decide whatever you want to do with this component.
+The help pages can be changed which were linked them.
+This is how JCB has been setup.
+JCB is linking to an external Help Structure but you can decide whatever you want to do with this component.<<<<<<<<<

 * ### Type - Text